upperlinecode/intro-to-front-end-teacher-guide/Day 02/Lesson 00 -- Welcome Challenge/readme.md

 </div>
 ```

-But this is just a bunch of text, containing "tags" but it is not the actual elements on the page when you view them in your web browser.
+But this is just a bunch of text, containing "tags."
+It is not the actual elements on the page when you view them in your web browser, or even a good visual representation of how they will be organized.
 To be able to view the elements, your browser will need to do some further leg work and processing of this HTML